 - engaging with a topic from a number of approaches

 - developing coherent and persuasive arguments founded on well-researched evidence

 - working independently to manage deadlines

 - working collaboratively to produce group projects or presentations.

 If your degree includes a period of study abroad, this can help you to adapt to new surroundings and approaches to learning.

 Some American studies graduates choose to continue their academic study by doing an MA or PhD, often specialising in American literature or history.
 Graduates may also decide to apply for MA programmes in the US, although this is a process that requires a lot of planning, and financial support.

 Many graduates choose to study a more vocational Masters degree, for example in marketing, journalism, event management, museum studies, human resource management or publishing.

-More information on funding for postgraduate study and research is available from the Arts and Humanities Research Council (AHRC).
+More information on funding for postgraduate study and research is available from the Arts & Humanities Research Council (AHRC).